csrihat/Delay-Disruptant-FM-Radio/README.md

 ### How It Works

-1. The exporter reads RSSI from both RTL-SDR receivers.
+The exporter reads RSSI values for both receivers (FM1 and FM2).
-2. Prometheus scrapes RSSI every 250 ms.
+Prometheus scrapes RSSI metrics every 250 ms.
-3. If FM1 RSSI < threshold for longer than the debounce interval:
+If FM1 RSSI remains below the configured threshold for longer than the debounce interval:
-   - The exporter signals GNU Radio to switch to FM2.
+- The exporter triggers a failover by signaling GNU Radio to switch the active receiver to FM2.
-4. GNU Radio updates the active receiver source.
-5. Metrics update immediately:
+The exporter updates metrics immediately:
-   - `fm_active_receiver`
+- fm_active_receiver
-   - `fm_switch_events_total`
+- fm_switch_events_total
-6. Grafana visualizes these changes in real time.
+Prometheus scrapes the updated metrics, and Grafana visualizes the changes in real time.

 ## Configuration